sashang/titan/Readme.md

 * The version numbering isn't lexicographically ordered.
 After years of reading version numbers as strings I expected that 2.1.4 came after 2.1.300.
 This is not true.
   2.1.300 was released after 2.1.4.
-* Check this link for reference https://dotnet.microsoft.com/download/dotnet-core/2.1
+* Check this link for reference https://dotnet.microsoft.com/download/dotnet-core/2.2 and to download the .NET core sdk.

 ## Running